ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 flip :: (a -> b -> c) -> (b -> a -> c)
 {% endhighlight %}

-(my parentheses on the rhs).
+(my parentheses on the right hand side).
 Both `f2` and the library function `flip` return the input binary function but with exchanged order of arguments:

 {% highlight haskell %}
 > let pow = (^)